2019 CPBL Season

 The winner of each half-season will play a best-of-seven series in the Taiwan Series.
 If the same team clinches both first and second-half seasons, then this team is awarded one win to start the Taiwan Series and will play against the winner from the wild card series.

-Each team is allowed to carry a 26-man active roster, including foreign players.
-Teams are allowed to register three foreign players on their active roster and play two simultaneously on the field.
+Each team is allowed to carry a 26-man active roster including foreign players.
+Teams are allowed to register up to three foreign players on their active roster and play two simultaneously on the field.

 August 31 is the trade deadline and the last day to register foreign players for the remaining of the season.
 Any players acquired after the trade deadline are not eligible to play in the post-season games.